iobroker-community-adapters/ioBroker.ical/README.md

 [![Translation status](https://weblate.iobroker.net/widgets/adapters/-/ical/svg-badge.svg)](https://weblate.iobroker.net/engage/adapters/?utm_source=widget)
 [![Downloads](https://img.shields.io/npm/dm/iobroker.ical.svg)](https://www.npmjs.com/package/iobroker.ical)

-This adapter allows to read .ics files from specific URL and parse it (Google Calendar or iCal).
+ioBroker.ical is an adapter for the ioBroker automation platform focusing on iCalendar files, widely used for storing and sharing calendar data.
+It allows users to read iCalendar files locally or from a specified URL and parse it.

-Alternatively it is possible to use a local `.ics` file (use absolute path to the file instead of URL)
+With ioBroker.ical, you can perform various actions based on calendar events, such as triggering smart home devices, sending notifications, or executing specific scripts or routines.
+For example, you could create automation rules that turn on the lights when a specific event is about to start or send a reminder notification for an upcoming appointment.

-**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
-Sentry reporting is used starting with js-controller 3.0.
+Sentry reporting, starting with js-controller 3.0, means that this adapter can use Sentry libraries to report exceptions and code errors to developers automatically.
+For more details and how to disable error reporting, see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry).

 ## Documentation